RedTurtle/collective.navigationtoggle/README.txt

 ----------------

 Some special navigation links will no more move the user the the target section but simply shows in the navigation itself all subsections.
-A second click will close this.
+A second click will close it.
 Default page in a folder and elements marked with "Exclude from navigation" are skipped.

+The script try to simulate best at possible a normal navigation behaviour.

 How to use
 ----------